-Once a place of financial woe, now this little island country is bustling with commerce and high demand with real estate investors.
-During the financial crisis that peaked in 2013, Cyprus was at the end of its rope, but within three years’ time, the island country bailed itself out and is now experiencing a financial boom.
-Here are few property sales trends of 2019 in Cyprus.
+Cyprus’ property sales trends are looking positive, and now the country is bustling commerce and high demand with real estate investors.
+During the financial crisis that peaked in 2013, Cyprus was at the end of its rope, but within three years, the island country bailed itself out and is now experiencing a financial boom.
+Here are a few property sales trends of 2019 in Cyprus.

-This optimism is fueled by its burgeoning property market with a number of new residential projects underway and more in the planning stages.
+This optimism is fueled by its burgeoning property market, with several new residential projects underway and more in the planning stages.
 The prices of apartments rose by 7.4 percent in a year.
 This is good news for current and future property investors.

-Talk of the island isn’t just about how cheap you can buy a property in Cyprus.
+Cyprus property sales trends 2019 is not just about how cheap you can buy a property in Cyprus.
 Prime and ultra-prime developments are also underway and in the pipeline.
 These ultra-prime developments are targeting high net worth buyers from all over the world.
-Buyers are now more often foreigners than Cypriots.
-It’s unchartered land for real estate investors in search of high returns and beautiful property.
+It is unchartered land for real estate investors in search of high returns and beautiful property.
 The tax advantages and dual citizenship perks are just a few things that attract foreign investors.

-Property prices are still surprisingly affordable and this is one of the main reasons that real estate investors flock to Cyprus as well as its stunning beauty.
+Limassol and Larnaca are experiencing a hub of activity according to the property sales trends 2019.
+Due to a surge in demand, about 14 percent have increased property prices in the last year, although affordable.
+Therefore, this is one of the main reasons real estate investors flock to Cyprus and its stunning beauty.
 Property prices are around €1,300-1,800 per square meter.
 Even though rental returns are moderate, the low prices make up for this.
 An apartment with 120 square meters may cost around €700-€800 per month to rent in Larnaca.

 Larnaca is experiencing a housing boom, too.
-A number of successful large-scale developments have been or are underway.
-There are plans for even more in Larnaca including shopping malls and hotels.
+Several successful large-scale developments have been or are underway.
+There are plans for even more in Larnaca, including shopping malls and hotels.

 Related: Cyprus Investment Market 2020